 Your biggest challenge you have faced as a designer?

-When I first sat down to write the business plan I knew I wanted to run a design studio rather than just work as a freelance designer.
-Growing the business from just myself to a team of five as been the most challenging but also the most rewarding thing I have done.
+When I first sat down to write the business plan, I knew I wanted to run a design studio rather than just work as a freelance designer.
+Growing the business from just myself to a team of five has been the most challenging, but also the most rewarding, thing I have done.